PKUdair/PKUdair.github.io/_courses/readme.md

-These are the coursed of the DAIR lab.
+These are the courses of the DAIR lab.